 Let's assume you are creating a "Nutrition" page for showing nutritional information.
 This page uses a custom template and takes two variables, food and variety.
 Instead of passing ugly querystring variables to the page, you can set up a rewrite rule to create some custom pretty URLs.
 See below...

 This example would match a requested URL like this:

 NOTE: When using $matches to retrieve the values of a matched URL, capture group data starts at 1, not 0.

 IMPORTANT: By default, WordPress will not recognize custom querystring variables used for rewrites.
 You must register your querystring variables with WordPress.
-Simply use add_rewrite_tag() to do this, or the above rewrite will not work!
-More information about capturing querystring variable values after a rewrite can be found here.
+Simply use add_rewrite_tag() to capture querystring variable values after a rewrite, or the above rewrite will not work!

 add_rewrite_rule() is located in